 The comprehensive examination in the Ph.D.
-Program in the Graduate School of Social Work consists of a written paper that focuses on a selected problem of importance for social work.
-An oral examination is also required.
-During the oral exam, the student's written paper will be reviewed by a three person faculty committee (the advisor and two readers).
-The student will submit a comprehensive examination proposal by August 15th of the second year of study and complete the examination process by the end of Fall Quarter of the third year of study.
+Program in the Graduate School of Social Work consists of a written proposal, an oral review of the proposal, a written paper, and an oral exam.
+In regards to timeline, the student should submit a comprehensive examination proposal by August 15th of the second year of study and complete the examination process by the end of Fall Quarter of the third year of study.
 All students are expected to have successfully passed their comprehensive exam by the end of their fourth year in the program.
 Failure to have done so will result in termination from the program.